Will Starlink satellites affect our view of the night sky?

 Can anything be done?
 SpaceX themselves have experimented with changing the design of the spacecraft, and one special, darkened satellite is currently in orbit.

 Initial observations suggest that the changes might work, taking the satellite out of naked-eye visibility, but more careful monitoring is needed.

 The warning from this paper is that our night sky might be changing, and fast – and if so it will never be the same again.

-This article originally appeared in the May 2020 issue of BBC Sky at Night Magazine.
+This article was created using excerpts from the May, June and July issues of BBC Sky at Night Magazine.